 Created by Ropes and Twines’ Tian Loh TSO and his Dutch friend Remy Kuijken, the pair first met in the kitchens of The Dalaunay in London in 2013.
 After several years, the duo reconnected during lockdown.
 Remy was in Argentina with his daughter and wife Andrea who is also part of the Table team and decided to relocate to Liverpool when Argentina’s borders reopened and in partnership with Tian, Table was born.

-The small team spent a year of trial and development and are now proud to offer their bars and seasonal items including their hand painted Easter eggs, with a giant showpiece Easter egg on display in the window of Ropes and Twines that took the team 10 hours to hand make.
+The small team spent a year of trial and development and are now proud to offer their bars and seasonal items such as hand painted Easter eggs.
+For Easter, there was a giant showpiece egg on display in the window of Ropes and Twines that took the team 10 hours to hand make.
 Talk about no sweet no sweat.